This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 The vaccine is an injection that helps protect you from the virus that causes hepatitis B. Hepatitis B is a serious liver infection.
 The virus is usually spread through contact with the blood or body fluids of an infected person.
 You can also get it by touching an object that has the virus on it.
 The virus can live on an object for up to 7 days.
-A baby can be infected at birth if his mother has hepatitis B.
+A baby can be infected at birth if his or her mother has hepatitis B.

 - You have signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.